Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/week_2_day_1_tokenization.md

 ### Tokenization below the word level

 Characters (at least in English) are sequential, but that’s only partially true of morphemes (e.g., “bring” ~ “brought”, “code” ~ “coding”).
 Is there a practical use for tokenization into characters?
 Morphemes?
+Syllables?

 ### Tokenization above the word level

 Tokenizing some phrasal constructions into words might misrepresent the lexical makeup of a text.
-For example, “White House” has little to do with “white” or “house”, and a “bad actor” may or may not be a talentless thespian.
-If tokenization is to be used for lexico-semantic purposes, splitting naively on white space may misrepresent the meaning (and perhaps also the lexicon) of the text.
+For example, although the “White House” is white and it’s a house, the meaning of the phrase has little to do with the meaning of the constituent words, and a “bad actor” may or may not be a talentless thespian.
+If tokenization is to be used for lexico-semantic purposes, splitting uniformly on white space may misrepresent the meaning (and perhaps also the lexicon) of the text.

 ### Tokenization outside the study of variation